-(A) The department shall accept, as evidence of compliance with rules 3793:2-1-02 to 3793:2-1-08 of the Administrative Code a program's behavioral health accreditation by any of the following accrediting bodies: The joint commission on accreditation of health care organizations; the commission on accreditation of rehabilitation facilities; and/or the council on accreditation for children and family services.
+(A) The department shall accept, as evidence of compliance with rules 3793:2-1-01 to 3793:2-1-08 and 3793:5-1-01 to 3793:5-1-07 of the Administrative Code, the agency's appropriate behavioral health accreditation by any of the following accrediting bodies: "The Joint Commission "; "The Commission on Accreditation of Rehabilitation Facilities;" and/or "The Council on Accreditation".

 (1) The following certification standards are exempted from the statement in paragraph (A) of this rule:

 (B) An agency applying for deemed status by the department must submit the following:

 (1) A copy of the certificate or license awarded by the accrediting body;

 (2) A copy of the accreditation award notification letter; and

 (3) A copy of each of the accrediting body's survey reports and any modifications made to the survey report.